 Initially the Fund intended to hold such investments until disposed of via a private transaction with one or more investors or in or following an IPO.
-Currently the Fund is in process of negotiation with possible investors to dispose of its investment portfolio.
+On 28 May 2021, the Fund agreed to sell its investment in the Subsidiary to a shareholder of the Fund.
+See note 16.
 The Fund does not currently intend to make any new investments.